 #7.
 Avoid having cases opened against your shop.
 I think we can all agree that we don't want any cases opened against our shops.
 Things happen and customers don't always come to us first with their issues, which sucks, but it happens.
 Stay proactive.
 I am human and have had cases opened against me.
 The longer a case stays open, the more I notice my shop dipping in relevancy, which can be quite discouraging in cases that you literally cannot do anything about.
 One time, I had someone open a case against me claiming her baby bodysuit arrived and that it wasn't boy colors.
 The listing photo was literally a purple and green design.
 She even included a photo of the bodysuit in her case and it was side by side with my listing photo, looking identical.
 She never responded to the case and it took some time for it to close.
 In the event that a case should be opened against your shop, resolve it quickly and professionally.

 There are my 7 tips to revive your existing Etsy shop or jump start your new one.
 Did this post help you?
 Let me know what you think or any tips you've implemented since the new algorithm in the comments below!
 If you haven't yet opened an Etsy shop yet and you'd like to try it out for free, use my link HERE to get us both 40 free listings.

-If you need help with your small business, head over to my Small Business Blog Posts where I help you with The Power of Pinterest, how to come up with a name for your business that will withstand time and trends, how to be successful with Facebook Ads, and so much more.
+If you need help with your small business, head over to my Small Business Blog Posts where I help you with The Power of Pinterest, How To Come Up With A Name For Your Business That Will Withstand Time and Trends, Why Your Abandoned Carts Aren't Converting To Sales, and so much more.
 I also offer paid services for small business owners HERE.